Matthew-D-Johnston/js225/js229_study_guide.md

   ```

   Setting the `[[Prototype]]` of an object directly is a slow operation in Browsers and JavaScript engines.
 As such, it would be better to use `Object.create` than `Object.setPrototypeOf` to create an object with the desired `[[Prototype]]` property.

+* Every object has a `[[Prototype]]` property that points to a special object, the object's prototype, which is used to lookup properties that don't exist on the object itself.

+  * `Object.create` returns a new object with the argument object as its prototype.
+  * `Object.getPrototypeOf` can be used to retrieve the prototype object for an object.
+  * `Object.setPrototypeOf` can be used to replace an object's prototype object with another object.
+  * `obj.isPrototypeOf` can be used to check for prototype relationships between objects.

+*

 ##### The `__proto__` Property